asweigart/inventwithpython3rded/README.md

 5. All of the files for a translation go into the translations/<language code> folder.
 This includes the text files, figure image files, and source code .py files.

 6. Add spaces to line up the columns for tables to make it obvious which text is in which cell.
-For example:

-Table 2-1: The various math operators in Python.
-Operator      Operation
-+             addition
--             subtraction
-*             multiplication
-/             division

 7. Translations for text in the figure images can go in the *_chapterN.figures.txt file.
 Not all chapters have figures, and not all figures have text that needs to be translated.